-An equivalent to one non-return valve with a positive means of closing would be one nonreturn valve and one sluice valve controlled from above the bulkhead deck or the freeboard deck, respectively.
+An equivalent to one non-return valve with a positive means of closing shall be one non-return valve and one sluice valve controlled from above the bulkhead deck or the freeboard deck, respectively.

 In ships having no subdivision distinguishing mark in the class notation the valve drives of sanitary discharges and scuppers led overboard through the shell in way of manned engine rooms may be locally operated.